top of page

 Ref: p150 – CORRECTION? “one of the Edmonton shows is notable for the first appearance with the band of ex-High Tide violinist Simon House” Hard to tell whether this is right or not.
 From Carol Clerk’s The Saga Of Hawkwind: “‘I never actually played a note,’ remembers Simon.
 ‘We were hanging around backstage getting stoned.
 There were the dancers, the light-show and everyone wearing funny costumes.
 Simon King was a lion.
 Nik was a frog.
 It was totally bizarre.
 Complete chaos.
 I got the job – I knew everybody anyway.’”

 However, there’s this contemporary report from Sounds ('Baptism Of Fire', Bill Henderson, 01.06.74): "In the Hawkwind tradition, Simon’s audition for the gig was less than organised: 'It was a complete farce.
 They were playing at the Edmonton Sundown and I just about got round to playing a few bars, the rest of the time was spent sitting around in the dressing room.'"
-Either way, it seems likely that House’s contributions to the tracks recorded ‘live’ at the Edmonton Sundown – ‘You’d Better Believe It’, ‘Paradox’ and ‘It’s So Easy’ – were overdubbed in the studio.
+Either way, it's almost certain that House’s contributions to the tracks recorded ‘live’ at the Edmonton Sundown – ‘You’d Better Believe It’, ‘Paradox’ and ‘It’s So Easy’ – were overdubbed in the studio.

-However, House apparently did play with the band towards the end of the Ridiculous Roadshow – presumably in response to a reader enquiry, Doug Smith says the following to an unknown publication (probably Melody Maker): “The violinist at Leeds University was Simon House, late of High Tide and the Third Ear Band, who is a friend of ours.”
-Doug’s reply suggests that House wasn’t an official member at the time, so the gig must be the 9 February date at the University of Leeds.
+However, House apparently did play with the band towards the end of the Ridiculous Roadshow – responding to a reader enquiry in Melody Maker, Doug Smith says the following: “The violinist at Leeds University [9 February] was Simon House, late of High Tide and the Third Ear Band, who is a friend of ours.” ('Brock Uses His Feet (Any Questions? column) - Melody Maker, 11 May 1974) Doug’s reply confirms that House wasn’t yet an official member of the band - this announcement wouldn't be made until May, presumably quite soon after this piece was published.

-Doug says something else interesting in the same piece, which was presumably published February/March 1974: “Barney Bubbles is working on some ideas about an illustrated book on Hawkwind generally, and we think it will contain lyrics, but as Barney likes to play around with several ideas before committing himself, we are waiting to see what he comes up with.”
+Doug says something else interesting in the same piece: “Barney Bubbles is working on some ideas about an illustrated book on Hawkwind generally, and we think it will contain lyrics, but as Barney likes to play around with several ideas before committing himself, we are waiting to see what he comes up with.”
 This idea evidently never left the drawing board…

 Ref: p151 – “Hawkwind’s anti-establishment ethos appeals both to the Haight-Ashbury old guard and a new generation of fans, all disillusioned with the state of the nation.”
 One of the strangest communications I’ve had since the book was published is around the so-called ‘Hawkwind Farm’ communes that allegedly started to spring up in America, presumably around this time.
 I thought they might be some kind of hoax, but Hawkfan John Carpitella, who contacted me about them, is adamant about their existence.
 He said, “The communes/communities, Hawkwind Farms, got a Book of Hawkwind when founded.
 These communes were common around the wealthy parts of US cities based around LSD, peyote, etc., and specific UK bands.
 There were quite a few for Syd-era Floyd, but the Hawkwind farms were unique in that the band acknowledged them.”